optimistex/git-auto-deploy-ex/README.md

 2. Access to perform **shell** commands
 3. Installed **GIT** on target hosting

-# Start to use through composer
+# Start to use through COMPOSER

 The main using through composer.